josh-jacobson/bloomtech-cs-lecture-notes/2_data_structures_and_algorithms_i.md

 * 74 = 0b01001010 = 0x4A => "J"
 * 47 = 0b00101111 = 0x2F => "/"

 Originally ASCII was implemented with only 7 bits (128 possible characters), then the eighth bit was added on with variations of "Extended ASCII".
-Still a bit limiting, though.
-What about emojis!? 🧘‍♀️🔮💾 Enter Unicode, a more complex system with variable 8, 16, or 32-bit encoding.
+256 possibilities is still very limiting, though.
+What about emojis!? 🧘‍♀️🔮💾 Enter Unicode, a more complex approach with variable 8, 16, or 32-bit encoding.
 With this system we could have up to 1,111,998 possible characters!
-Much more options.
+You can think of Unicode as a superset of the ASCII character set since the first 128 characters are the same.
+UTF-8, also known as HTML Unicode, is the most common encoding system for Unicode and is used for almost all (97.6%) web pages.

 Specifics aside, the key thing to remember is that **string characters are represented in computer memory just like integers, and we use a simple lookup table to create a mapping from number to char.**

 ## Lecture slides
 * [Number Bases and Character Encoding](https://docs.google.com/presentation/d/17g5vepthZ-R582Z9CBJwzH2TMJHDMI6LTxy6e7wrp2o/edit?usp=sharing)